djfitzgerald/dungeon/README.md

 * Development Tools
   * Borland C++ 2.0

-This code began as a copy of the f2c-generated C port of Dungeon 2.7s, the 03-11-1991 port of Dungeon 2.7a done by @ianlancetaylor, with contributing work by Jonathan Mark and Volker Blasius, availble from [ifarchive.org](https://www.ifarchive.org/if-archive/games/source/dungn27s.zip).
+This code began as a copy of the f2c-generated C port of Dungeon 2.7s, the 03-11-1991 port of Dungeon 2.7a done by [Ian Lance Taylor](https://github.com/ianlancetaylor), with contributing work by Jonathan Mark and Volker Blasius, availble from [ifarchive.org](https://www.ifarchive.org/if-archive/games/source/dungn27s.zip).

 ## Build Instructions